Destokado/Destokado/README.md

 I did a double degree in **Computer Engineering and Videogame Design & Production** at Tecnocampus (UPF) — which means I think about systems *and* about the people who use them.

 Outside of work I'm a leader in a **Castells (human tower) team**, coordinating up to 50 people in high-pressure live performances.
-It's the best leadership training I've found.

 ## Currently